What Is A Fecal Exam?

 When doing fecal exams, your vet will look for signs of intestinal parasites such as roundworms and hookworms.
 These parasites not only make pets uncomfortable and irritable, but they could lead to more serious conditions.

-It's also important to note that a number of intestinal parasites can be transmitted to people!
+It's also important to note that several intestinal parasites can be transmitted to people!

 Collect a fresh stool sample and bring it to your veterinarian's office on the same day.
 For the most accurate results try to get the sample to our South Wilton veterinary office within 4 to 6 hours of collection.